 But localism is growing fast.
 We are returning to communities and the real things of the world.
 We’re in business to further people’s wellbeing and knowledge of the natural world.

-At Mount we’re working towards reducing our impact.
 Picture framing is an industry that uses materials and natural resources – many of these materials are not from sustainable sources and the cheap methods used to manufacture means they have a short shelf-life.
-We’re always looking for ways to reduce our impact whilst accepting the limitations we have as a small company.
-Most of our waste is recycled or reused.
-This isn’t enough for us, so we’re making big plans to keep reducing our impact.

-One of the first things we’re implementing is phasing out all obeche from our frames.
+We phased out all obeche from our frames.
 Obeche comes from tropical forests in Africa.
 Framers like to use it because it’s cheap and it has an even, indistinct grain.
 This timber may be logged legally, but it’s being taken in huge quantities from sensitive areas that shouldn’t be used for commercial exploitation.
-We’re phasing obeche out of our offering completely, replacing it with non-obeche FSC timber, and aiming to move towards locally sourced wood as soon as we can.
+We chose to replace it with non-obeche FSC timber.

-Our frames are built to be handed-down from one generation to another.
+Our frames were built to be handed-down from one generation to another.
 Instead of re-framing anew every 5-10 years, the work can remain in its frame for decades or centuries, fully protected in timelessly well-designed frames.
-Our new aim is that every part of our frames, except the glass, will be compostable.
+By the end of 2021 every part of our frames, except the glass, was compostable.
 If anyone in the future wants to dispose of our frames, all but the glass will rot down when placed into a bacteria-rich, wet environment.
 At present there’s no way around the environmental effects of glass, but good quality glass is an important aspect of protecting artwork from damage, and it can be reused or broken down to sand.

 A Handmade Life